-Loads a user created text file to use as the color values.
-The file can be created manually, or dumped from other software, such as a DMX sequencing program, as long as it is properly formatted.
-There are no Start Values for this mode, all pixels start on on Frame #1.
+Loads a user created data file to use as the color values.
+The file can be created manually, or dumped from other software, such as a DMX sequencing program.
+There are no start values for this mode, all pixels start on on Frame #1.